pistazie/cdk-rest-api-integrations/README.md

 ## How to use - Step Functions State Machine

-Add a Step Functions StateMachine and a RestApi to your stack, integrate them using a **KinesisRestApiIntegration** construct:
+Add a Step Functions StateMachine and a RestApi to your stack, integrate them using a **StepFunctionsRestApiIntegration** construct:

 ```javascript
     // add the RestApi